mys-lang/package-argparse/doc/index.rst

 About
 =====

-A command line argument parser.
+A command line argument parser in the `Mys programming language`_.

 Project: https://github.com/mys-lang/package-argparse